chriskbach/gnome-shell-extension-caffeine/README.md

 # gnome-shell-extension-caffeine

-Fill the cup to inhibit auto suspend and screensaver.very funny test.
+Fill the cup to inhibit auto suspend and screensaver.

 This extension supports gnome-shell 3.4 to 3.22.